-The following balances are generally classified as current: funds on hand and on deposit, investments, loans to members due within one year, income tax recoverable, other assets, member deposits and accounts payable due on demand or within one year.
+The following balances are generally classified as current: funds on hand and on deposit, investments, loans to members due within one year, income tax recoverable, other assets, member deposits, accounts payable due on demand or within one year, and secured borrowings due on demand or within one year.

-The following balances are generally classified as non-current: long-term portion of loans to members, property, equipment and intangible assets, investments in associates, deferred income taxes and non-current member deposits.
+The following balances are generally classified as non-current: long-term portion of loans to members, property, equipment and intangible assets, investments in associates, deferred income taxes, non-current member deposits, and secured borrowings.